Paul-Borisov/minimal-azure-openai-express-html-with-streaming/README.md

 This server supports:

 - Key and keyless Entra ID authentication for Azure OpenAI.
+- Image generation using **gpt-image-1** and realtime audio chat with **gpt-4o-realtime-preview**.
-- The use of streaming outputs in OpenAI and Azure OpenAI, cancelling the streaming request with the **Stop** button.
+- Streaming outputs in OpenAI and Azure OpenAI, cancelling the streaming request with the **Stop** button.
 - Options to formatting AI outputs for code blocks and markdown content.
 - Working with chat history context.
 Samples for code generations and text prompts.
 - Error handling and fallback logic to plain request handling when the streaming option is not supported by the selected language model.